IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

-Anyway, perhaps we could modify `force` so that it'll act on _any_ value, doing nothing when it's not wrapped in `delay`; we would then be able to completely erase type arguments to builtins exacept perhaps ones at the very end.
+Anyway, perhaps we could modify `force` so that it'll act on _any_ value, doing nothing when it's not wrapped in `delay`; we would then be able to completely erase type arguments to builtins except perhaps ones at the very end.
 (I'm now wondering what would happen if you force a _term_: could that ever happen?)